-MAXCYLE 16 maximum number of partners of a cycle.
+MAXCYLE 64 maximum number of partners of a cycle.
 This value can be at maximum 64.
-MAXPATHFETCHED 1024 maximum number of cycles on witch competition occurs process orders decreases.
+MAXPATHFETCHED 1024 maximum number of cycles on witch competition occurs MAXMVTPERTRANS 128 Maximum number of movements produced by a single transaction.

-MAXCYCLE and MAXPATHFETCHED determine the depth of the exploration of combination of matching between orders.
+MAXCYCLE and MAXPATHFETCHED determine the breadth and depth of the exploration of combination of matching between orders.
 The default values can be changed by a super user while the model is running.
-By increasing these values, the liquidity of the market grows, and the computation time to
+By increasing these values, the liquidity of the market grows, and the computation time to process orders increases.